pfknight8/Minesweeper/README.md

 #### Credit for advice/examples on how to approach this project, as well as the art files I used in the project.

-- #### For some helpful coding ideas, github user kubowania's minesweeper was worth a review: https://github.com/kubowania/minesweeper/blob/master/app.js
 - #### For grid images, game-icons.net (user Lorc).
 - #### imgur.com for background picture (user Wadatahmydamie).
 - #### Mine sound effects from Media College.com: https://www.mediacollege.com/downloads/sound-effects/
-- #### For code help, mdn: https://developer.mozilla.org/en-US/ & stackoverflow: https://stackoverflow.com/
+- #### For some helpful coding ideas, github user kubowania's minesweeper was worth a review: https://github.com/kubowania/minesweeper/blob/master/app.js